CityBlender/middleware/README.md

 ## Setting up

-This project uses ``pipenv`` to keep the local Python environment consistent accross different machines and development environments.
+This project uses ``pipenv`` to keep the local Python environment consistent across different machines and development environments.

 Please refer to [the installation guide](https://docs.pipenv.org/install/) to install it on your device and get an idea how it works.
 You can also check out [the instruction here](https://robots.thoughtbot.com/how-to-manage-your-python-projects-with-pipenv).